dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 PREFIX incunabula: <http://0.0.0.0:3333/ontology/0803/incunabula/v2#>
 ```

-In the complex schema, Knora values are represented as objects belonging
+In the complex schema, DSP-API values are represented as objects belonging
 to subclasses of `knora-api:Value`, e.g. `knora-api:TextValue`, and have
 predicates of their own, which can be used in `FILTER` expressions
 (see [Filtering on Values in the Complex Schema](#filtering-on-values-in-the-complex-schema)).